kuanchoulai10/data2ml-ops/docs/ray/what-why-when.md

 ## What is Ray?

-- Ray is an open source unified framework for scaling AI and Python applications.
-It provides a simple, universal API for building distributed applications that can scale from a laptop to a cluster.[^1]
+Ray is an open-source framework designed to scale Python and AI workloads efficiently.
+It provides a unified API that allows developers to run Python applications seamlessly—from a laptop to a large distributed cluster.

-- Ray provdie tools for common ML workloads like data processing, model training, hyperparameter optimization, and model serving[^1]
+Built with flexibility in mind, Ray includes a suite of libraries tailored for common machine learning tasks such as data loading and transformation (Ray Data), distributed training (Ray Train), hyperparameter tuning (Ray Tune), and scalable model serving (Ray Serve).
+These libraries are modular and interoperable, making it easier to build, scale, and manage end-to-end ML pipelines.

-Good Intro to Ray
+A good introduction to Ray:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FhXfEXUUQp0?si=EYYEukYgRgwITT3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Why Ray?